 This was a dense cake due to the millet which I actually didn’t mind.
 The almond and pluot flavors complimented the nutty cake.

 Was I blown away by the food at Dear Inga?
 No, but I’m glad I tried it!
 It was something new and different compared to all the other restaurants in the city and some of the dishes were quite delicious.
-The ambiance is also great so my overall rating is a 7.5-8/10.
+The ambience is also great so my overall rating is a 7.5-8/10.